ISCDtoolbox/Commons/README.md

 ```
 make install
 ```
 to install the Commons library on your computer.
-Depending on where is located your installation paths, you may also need the administrator rights in order to do that.
+Depending on where are located your installation paths, you may also need the administrator rights in order to do that.
 In this case, you need to type in the command prompt
 ```
 sudo make install
 ```